ki yoga / 氣瑜珈

 Ch'i (in Chinese), or ki (in Japanese) is a similar concept.
 The character is composed of two parts: 'air' and 'rice', a marriage of the ethereal with the material.
 Movement practises such as taichi ch'uan and ch'i gong use ancient wisdom to balance and restore the flow of ch'i within the body.

 Taichi daoyin is a less globally known movement practise, which I studied in Taiwan.
 The movements are extremely slow and deliberate, resulting in a trance-like meditative state.
-We move in spirals using the whole body, with a focus on the lower dantian, the solar plexus.
+We move in spirals using the whole body, with a focus on the lower dantian, also known as the hara.
 It is effortless yet powerful, clearing the meridians and allowing energy to coarse.

 Spirals are found everywhere in nature, from flowers and ferns to weather patterns and the solar system.
 The spiral is therefore not only symbolic, but an actual manifestation of movement, evolution and generation.
 These slow spinning movements based on holistic understanding of the human condition are compellingly powerful.